-My most favorite things to do and visit in Athens are:
+My favorite things to do and visit in Athens are:

 - Travel the Athens Riviera all the way to the Temple of Poseidon in Cape Sounion and watch the stunning sunset there

 - Choose any of the numerous beaches in the Attika region and swim in the clear waters.
-One of the best beach and nearest in Athens center, is in Vouliagmeni or Kavouri beach, where you can also find some of the best waterfront restaurants in Athens
+One of the best beaches and nearest in Athens center is in Vouliagmeni or Kavouri beach, where you can also find some of the best waterfront restaurants in Athens

-- Go to the Chocolate Festival organized in Technopolis on Gkazi area in mid-October
+- Go to the Chocolate Festival organized in Technopolis in the Gkazi area in mid-October

-- Watch the OCHI DAY, a military parade in central Athens, celebrating the refusal of Greeks to surrender to the Italians back in 28th Ocotber 1940.
+- Watch the OCHI DAY, a military parade in central Athens, celebrating the refusal of Greeks to surrender to the Italians back on 28th October 1940.
 It’s celebrated nationwide and all the sites /museums will be closed for that day.

 Where to Stay in Athens

-My very favorite place to hike in Greece is in Pelion mountain located in mid-eastern Greece.
+My very favorite place to hike in Greece is Pelion mountain located in mid-eastern Greece.

-Imagine a deeply forested peninsula with 28 traditional, beautiful villages full of old mansions and monuments, trees laden with pears, apples and chestnuts, planes, streams, and centuries-old bridges.
+Imagine a deeply forested peninsula with 28 traditional, beautiful villages full of old mansions and monuments, trees laden with pears, apples, chestnuts, planes, streams, and centuries-old bridges.

 Join the October Pelion Festivals

-- The first week of October in Tsagkarada the locals organise the Escape Festival.
+In the first week of October in Tsagkarada the locals organize the Escape Festival.

-The Festival is a fully outdoor activity celebration that includes canyoning, hiking, rock climbing, archery, sea kayak, horse riding, flying fox, and yoga.
+The Festival is a fully outdoor activity celebration that includes canyoning, hiking, rock climbing, archery, sea kayaking, horse riding, flying fox, and yoga.
 All participation and events are free of charge.

-2. The last days of October, usually between 26-28 of the month, in a small village close to Tsagkarada, in Xourichti, the “delicious” Chestnut Festival is organized by the local authorities.
+2. On The last days of October, usually between the 26-28 of the month, in a small village close to Tsagkarada, in Xourichti, the “delicious” Chestnut Festival is organized by the local authorities.

 There is no entrance fee and the visitors can taste boiled and baked local chestnuts (Pelion is huge in chestnut production), food cooked with chestnuts, dance with the locals, and enjoy an authentic local Greek feast (the poster says that free wine is included as well!).